So you’ve acquired a pellet grill, and now you’re ready to take it for a spin and utilize some of your grill’s versatility.

 If you’re unsure about where to start, give oak a try – it’s a nice in between and generally works well with all different types of pizza.

 Don’t be afraid to fire up the pellet grill the next time you’re hosting pizza night.
-You might be surprised at just how good the results are.
+You might be surprised at just how good the results are when making artisan style pizza on the grill!

 Pellet grills are incredibly versatile outdoor cookers – and thanks to a convection style system inside of the grill, they’re perfectly suited for cooking restaurant quality pizza.